 - Personalizes learning experiences

 Features of Captivate that Help Gamify Online Courses

 You can choose from a number of game templates and themes from Captivate’s Assets store.
 Game templates save your development time and efforts to build gamified courses from scratch.
 Captivate eLearning game templates are multi-device compatible, as they are built with responsive design.

 Gameshow, LevelUp, Millionaire, Questions, Delivery, Trivia Time, and other board game templates have become popular in Captivate.
-Your courseware designers can customize these game templates as per your requirements.
-Using people cutouts from the Assets store in game templates as characters and avatars also work well.
+Courseware designers can customize these game templates as per your requirements.
+Using people cutouts from the Assets store and avatars also works well.